PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ![Arch](images/nsf_edu.jpg)

 You do not need to connect the ESP32 to your computer directly.
 It will receive power from the ESP-PROG via the VDD pin.
-The JTAG interface also enables programming capabilities fo uploading the application to the ESP32, so there is no need to connect to the UART controller on the development board.
+The JTAG interface also enables programming capabilities for uploading the application to the ESP32, so there is no need to connect to the UART controller on the development board.

 ## Software Setup